C

-Why do wicket keepers wear inners?
+Why do wicket-keepers wear inners?

 Do wicket keepers have to wear pads?